intel-secl/utils/tools/ta-sim/README.md

 # Trust Agent Simulator

-The Trust Agent Simulator could be used for simulating Trust Agents for performance testing of ISecl compoonents - in particular the HVS.
+The Trust Agent Simulator could be used for simulating Trust Agents for performance testing of ISecl components - in particular the HVS.
 The Trust Agent Simulator can simulate thousands of hosts in a single process.
 A single process hosts multiple `https servers` with one port per simulated host.
 Typically, you could simulate upto 25,000 hosts on a single Linux server.
 The number of servers and starting port number can be configured through the config file.

 ## Building from Source code